-- Success by 0+: Normal hit (unless avoided by Active Defense)
+- Success by 0+: Normal hit (apply target’s defenses normally)

-- Miss by 1 or 2: Hesitation (if regular or Defensive Attack) or normal miss (if All-Out or Committed Attack)
+- Miss by 1 or 2: Hesitation (if Attack or Defensive Attack) or normal miss (if All-Out Attack or Committed Attack)

 Every result except for “hesitation” means that an attack was launched, with all normal consequences (weapon readiness, missile usage, etc.).
 “Hesitation” means no attack was launched, and no consequences of an attack apply.

 “Normal” vs “wide” miss has no special meaning in the basic rule here; it’s included as an option for other rules that may be interested in that distinction (see note below on DECIDE).

 In short, the rule can be restated as this: If you “miss” a TH roll by 1 or 2, and weren’t making an All-Out or Committed Attack, then instead of attacking and missing, you simply don’t attack.